-FRE 101 Elementary French I 4-0-4
+FRE 101 Elementary French I 4-0-4 Prerequisite: ENG 100 with grade of "C" or better or appropriate placement scores

 This course consists of a study of the four basic language skills: listening, speaking, reading and writing, including an introduction to French culture.
 This course is transferable to public senior institutions as part of the South Carolina Commission on Higher Education Statewide Articulation Agreement.